rdw-archive/WebClient/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your interest in this project!

-Before submitting any changes, we kindly ask that you read the [Getting Started Guide for Contributors](https://revivalengine.github.io/docs/guides/contributing/).
+Before submitting changes, we kindly ask that you read the [Getting Started Guide for Contributors](https://revivalengine.github.io/docs/guides/contributing/).
 This will hopefully make it clear what steps should be taken and why they're important.
-Feel free to [ask on Discord](https://discord.gg/QMbSGen9uc) if you encounter any issues; we're happy to help!
+Feel free to [ask on Discord](https://discord.gg/QMbSGen9uc) if you encounter an issue; we're happy to help!

-The checklist below should assist you in organizing your contribution:
+The following checklist will assist you in organizing your contribution:

 ### Style and Formatting